 The sources of supply for closet organizers are almost endless.
 Wire shelving from Rubbermaid and Closetmaid is almost universally available.
 All of the large home centers: Menards, Home Depot and Lowe's carry lines of DIY-ready wire shelving and accessories, as do most hardware stores and even Wal-Mart.
 These are wire grids coated with an epoxy or vinyl finish that is almost indestructible.
 There are literally dozens and dozens of accessories available to make the most of the smallest closet space: drawers, baskets, belt and tie hangers, you name it.

 These are very easy to install.
 The only tools you are likely to need are a hammer, flatbar (for extracting the wood shelf now in the closet), screwdriver, 2-foot level, a hacksaw, sandpaper, and possibly a cordless drill.

-Use the chart at right to locate the new shelves at the right height.
+Use our handy Closet Dimension chart (above right) to locate the new shelves at the right height.
 Cut the new shelves to length (follow the manufacturer's instructions), screw the mounting brackets to the wall, and snap the shelves into place.